Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Dry your hands well.
 Use a paper towel to turn off the faucet and open the door.

 Alcohol-based hand cleaners are also a good choice.
-Use them when you don’t have access to soap and water.
+Use them when you can't use soap and water.
 Follow these steps:

 Squeeze about a tablespoon of gel into the palm of one hand.